 Coast guard rescues 12 men marooned in Arabian Sea, with Pak pitching in too

-The Indian mechanised sailing vessel Al Piranpir was on its way from Porbandar to Bandar Abbas in Iran when it sank
+The Indian mechanised sailing vessel Al Piranpir was on its way from Porbandar to Bandar Abbas in Iran when it encountered the rough seas

-NEW DELHI: The Indian Coast Guard (ICG) on Wednesday rescued 12 sailors marooned in the northern Arabian Sea after their vessel sank due to flooding in the rough seas, with the Pakistan Maritime Security Agency (PMSA) also pitching with its resources to execute the mission, the defence ministry said on Thursday.
+The Indian Coast Guard (ICG) on Wednesday rescued 12 seafarers who were marooned in the northern Arabian Sea after their vessel sank due to flooding in the rough seas, with the Pakistan Maritime Security Agency (PMSA) also collaborating with its resources to execute the mission, the defence ministry said on Thursday.

-The Indian mechanised sailing vessel Al Piranpir was on its way from Porbandar to Bandar Abbas in Iran.
+The Indian mechanised sailing vessel Al Piranpir was on its way from Porbandar to Bandar Abbas in Iran when it encountered the rough seas.

 “This humanitarian search and rescue mission was marked by close collaboration between the ICG and PMSA, with both nations’ Maritime Rescue Coordination Centres (MRCCs) maintaining continuous communication throughout the operation,” the ministry said in a statement.

-The distress call was received by the ICG’s MRCC in Mumbai, which promptly alerted the coast guard’s regional headquarters (north-West) in Gandhinagar.
-ICG ship Sarthak was immediately diverted to the reported location and MRCC Pakistan was simultaneously contacted to alert other ships in the area.
+The distress call was received by the ICG’s MRCC in Mumbai, which promptly alerted the coast guard’s regional headquarters (northwest) in Gandhinagar.
+ICG ship Sarthak was diverted to the reported location and MRCC Pakistan was simultaneously contacted to alert mariners in the area.

 “ICGS Sarthak deployed for forward area patrolling, proceeded at maximum speed to the probable location and conducted an extensive search operation.
-The 12 crew members, who had abandoned their vessel and taken refuge in a dinghy, were located and rescued approximately 270 km west of Dwarka, within Pakistan’s search and rescue region,” the ministry said.
+The 12 crew members, who had abandoned their vessel and taken refuge in a dinghy, were located and rescued approximately 270 km west of Dwarka, within Pakistan’s search and rescue region,” the defence ministry said in Delhi.

 The search for survivors was supported by a PMSA aircraft and the merchant ship MV Cosco Glory.

-ICG’s prompt and coordinated response underscores its unwavering commitment to safeguarding lives at sea, and the rescue operation showcases the coast guard’s capabilities and readiness to address maritime emergencies in the region, the ministry added.
+ICG’s prompt and coordinated response underscores its unwavering commitment to safeguarding lives at sea, and the rescue operation showcases the coast guard’s capabilities and readiness to address maritime emergencies in the region, it added.

 The rescued seafarers were examined by the medical team onboard ICGS Sarthak and were reported to be in good health.
 “They are being transported back to Porbandar harbour, Gujarat.”